Find Wedding Caterers in North Carolina

-Even big operation caterers have a limit of how many events they can book on a particular date, so this is the most important piece of the puzzle.
+- Your wedding date.
+Even caterers with large operations have a limit on how many events they can book on a particular date, so this is the most important piece of the puzzle.

 Think about your wedding meal budget this way: Imagine that you are taking your partner out to a special date night.
-You order appetizers first, then salad, go all out with prime rib for the main course, and top it off by sharing a bottle of your favorite red wine.
+You order appetizers first, then salad, go all out with prime rib for the main course and top it off by sharing a bottle of your favorite red wine.
 That’s going to run you a couple hundred dollars or more.
-Let’s just say, $130-140 per person with gratuity.
-Now multiply that by the number of guests – and that’s approximately how much your wedding meal will cost!
+Let’s just say $130-140 per person with gratuity.
+Now multiply that by your number of guests, and that’s approximately how much your wedding meal will cost!
 Alternately, you take your date to a taco joint.
 Maybe you order some chips and salsa and a pitcher of margaritas.
 Now you might be looking at $25-30 per person.

-Obviously, there are a wide range of options and price points when it comes to the wedding meal.
-For food, packages from $40-$100 per person from Raleigh-Durham area wedding caterers.
+Obviously, there’s a wide range of options and price points when it comes to the wedding meal.
+For food, packages range from $40-$100 per person from most Raleigh-Durham area wedding caterers.
 Even if you only do a smaller “grazing” spread package, which could be in the $20-30 range, with staffing and tax you’ll be looking at that $40 starting point.

 Alcohol is a different ballgame.
 Some caterers and bar services charge by consumption, but most charge an hourly rate per person.
 This is going to be retail rates just like when you have dinner at a nice restaurant.
 So think in terms of $20-30 per person, per hour.
 Whoever is serving your alcohol must be ABC licensed.
 Learn more about that on our bartending services page.

 At the end of the day, your wedding catering budget is going to be based on your guest count!
-But the rule of thumb is that the wedding venue + meal (food and drink) together make up 60% of the total reception cost.
+But the rule of thumb is that the wedding venue + meal (food and drink) combined should make up 60% of the total reception cost.